Home Contact

-As a term, 'conservation' has an extremely broad meaning which encompasses almost anything that helps to ensure the survival of something of value.
-Where historic buildings and artefacts are concerned, conservation starts with simple maintenance and repair work such as cleaning out the gutters of leaves in the autumn and mending leaks, but the term also includes alterations and other proactive measures which are required to ensure the survival of a component.
-For example, it may be necessary to add a lead flashing to protect a projecting cornice from the rain, to improve a weakness in the original design.
-Nevertheless, each alteration erodes the authenticity of an object and harms its character, so for any alteration to be considered to be ‘conservation’ work, it must be limited to the minimum necessary to ensure its future.
+As a term, 'conservation' has an extremely broad meaning which encompasses almost any action that helps to ensure the survival of something of value.
+Where historic buildings and artefacts are concerned, it includes simple maintenance and repair work such as cleaning leaves out of gutters in the autumn and mending leaks in a roof, but the term also includes alterations and other proactive measures which are required to ensure the survival of a component.
+For example, it may be necessary to add a lead flashing to protect a projecting cornice from the rain, or to improve some other weakness in the original design.
+However, for any alteration to be considered to be ‘conservation’, it must be limited to the minimum necessary to ensure the future of the object, be it a building or the tiniest component of the building.

-Wherever possible alterations are also designed in a way that is 'reversible' – that is to say that the building or component is not permanently affected by the alteration in any way, and later it can be returned to its original condition unharmed.
+What distinguishes conservation work from other processes of alteration and repair is thus a philosophy, and at its core is an understanding of the significance of the building and its component parts.
+All interventions must be carefully considered in terms of their effects on significance, including their long term effects.
+Wherever possible alterations must be designed in a way that is 'reversible' – that is to say that the building or component is not permanently affected by the alteration in any way, so that later it could, if necessary, be returned to its original condition unharmed.
+Every intervention should also be well documented and monitored.

-This website, buildingconservation.com, provides a comprehensive source of building conservation information, with over 1,500 pages of information and links to hundreds of other specifically relevant sites.
+This website, BuildingConservation.com, provides a comprehensive source of essential information, including practical guidance on techniques, legislation and common issues, with details of links to hundreds of other relevant sites.
 In particular, see:

 • Products and Services Directory for contact details of organisations and companies offering specialist advice, services and products in all aspects of building conservation, mostly in the UK